danger/danger-js/docs/usage/danger-process.html.md

 the types (incoming to your process) [DangerJSONDSLType][] and (coming out from your process) [DangerResults][],

 I plan to add a full reference for this, similar to the reference for the user's DSL in the future in these docs.
-_Note:_ The JSON **will include** your access token, so you probably want to sanitize that before commiting it to the repo.
+_Note:_ The JSON **will include** your access token, so you probably want to sanitize that before committing it to the repo.
 I accidentally shipped 2 tokens in writing the feature.

 A runner can output anything during the process to STDOUT, and it will be logged to the user.
 However, Danger JS is